Keyfactor/keyfactor-go-client-sdk/v25/api/keyfactor/v1/docs/EnrollmentApi.md

 ## GetEnrollmentAvailableRenewalIdById

-> CSSCMSDataModelModelsEnrollmentAvailableRenewal NewGetEnrollmentAvailableRenewalIdByIdRequest(ctx, id).XKeyfactorRequestedWith(xKeyfactorRequestedWith).CollectionId(collectionId).XKeyfactorApiVersion(xKeyfactorApiVersion).Execute()
+> CSSCMSDataModelModelsEnrollmentAvailableRenewal NewGetEnrollmentAvailableRenewalIdByIdRequest(ctx, id).XKeyfactorRequestedWith(xKeyfactorRequestedWith).CollectionId(collectionId).ContainerId(containerId).XKeyfactorApiVersion(xKeyfactorApiVersion).Execute()

-Returns the type of renewal available for a given certificate.
+Returns the collection of enum flags for the type of renewal available for a given certificate.